-If member meets all the requirements listed above, the medication will be approved for 12 months.
-For reauthorization:
+If all the above requirements are met, the medication will be approved for 12 months.

-- 1. Member must be in compliance with all other initial criteria; AND - 2.
-Chart notes demonstrate improvement of RA signs and symptoms (e.g. fewer number of painful and swollen joints, achievement of remission, slowed progression of joint damage, etc.).
+1. Chart notes demonstrate improvement of RA signs and symptoms (e.g. fewer number of painful and swollen joints, achievement of remission, slowed progression of joint damage, etc).

-If member meets all the reauthorization requirements above, the medication will be approved for an additional 12 months.
+If all the above requirements are met, the medication will be approved for an additional 12 months.

-CareSource considers Enbrel (etanercept) not medically necessary for the treatment of the diseases that are not listed in this document.
+CareSource considers Enbrel (etanercept) not medically necessary for the treatment of conditions that are not listed in this document.
+For any other indication, please refer to the Off-Label policy.

 DATE ACTION/DESCRIPTION 05/08/2017 New policy for Enbrel created.
 Policies SRx-0042 and SRx-00423 achieved.
 For diagnosis of PsO: immunosuppressive drug criterion was separated from phototherapies and topical agents' trials; Psoriasis Area and Severity Index (PASI) score requirement was added; age was adjusted for pediatric indication.
-For RA: non-biologic DMARDS were listed.
+For RA: non- biologic DMARDS were listed.
 List of diagnoses considered not medically necessary was added.
 02/26/2019 Pediatric dosing added to PsO indication.
 Clarifications entered for AS and PsA on NSAIDs trial length.
 References added.
 TB test allowed to be done within 12 months prior to initiation of therapy; chest x-ray option removed.
 Symptoms of back pain for AS extended till before age of 50.
 Other drugs options allowed for PsA if there is an intolerance or contraindication to methotrexate.
 "Immunosuppressant therapies" changed to "treatment of traditional first-line oral/systemic" therapies.
 Reauthorization criteria on documented member's PASI score improvement incorporated into general chart noted documentation requirements.
-11/22/2020 Replaced list of excluded diagnoses with the generic statement.
-Updated references.
-For all diagnoses: Removed repeat TB in reauth for all diagnoses.
-AS : Removed list of symptoms of spondyloarthritis because imaging result should be sufficient.
-Removed peripheral arthritis requirement - not relevant for this diagnosis.
-JIA : Changed trials to require one non-biologic DMARD.
-Renamed diagnosis to be polyarticular JIA.
-PsA : Added requirement of diagnosis of PsA.
-Changed the trial section to be 4 weeks of an NSAID AND 3 months of a DMARD unless other circumstances apply (e.g., concomitant axial disease, severe PsA, etc.).
-PsO : Removed rheumatologist from prescriber.
-Changed BSA to 3% or sensitive area involvement.
-Removed PASI score requirement.
-RA : Changed the trials to require methotrexate as one of the non-biologic DMARD trials; only one trial is needed if member has poor prognostic factors.
-11/17/2021 Annual review, no changes